hankmorgan/UWReverseEngineering/README.md

 The game mechanics are being documented in `Guide to the Ultima Underworlds.md`.

+`UW2 FM Towns/` holds the original Looking Glass symbol names.
+The Japanese FM Towns release of UW2 shipped a 32 bit build with its symbol table intact, naming 3237 functions and globals.
+See that folder's README for the extraction, the confidence checks, and how the names tie back to this disassembly.

 ## Following along

 Segments are named using the following convention(s):